Iravum Pagalum Varum

-Iravum Pagalum Varum is a 2015 Indian Tamil-language heist film directed by Bala Sriram in his directorial debut.
+Iravum Pagalum Varum, also known by the initialism IPV, is a 2015 Indian Tamil-language heist film written and directed by Bala Sriram in his directorial debut.
 It stars Mahesh, Ananya, and Jagan, while A. Venkatesh, Sanjana Singh, Yuvarani, and Swaminathan play supporting roles.
 The music was composed by Dhina with cinematography by E. Krishnasamy.
 The film was released on 20 March 2015.

 Plot

-Karthi is a college student who engages in little thievery.
+Karthi is a college student who engages in petty thievery.
 When arrested, he reveals that he does it to cover his personal costs.
 This involves him in the business of a ruthless and dishonest police officer who operates his own gang of criminals.